Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Agent Sessions

 An agent session is one queued unit of work.
-A claim is the active lease that lets one eligible worker execute that session.
+A claim is the active lease that lets one eligible agent execute that session.

-Keeping sessions and claims separate prevents duplicate runs and makes agent progress visible before the underlying initiative, bug, or todo changes state.
+Keeping sessions and claims separate prevents duplicate sessions and makes agent progress visible before the underlying initiative, bug, or todo changes state.

 Queued work is not running

 Creating a session only puts work in the queue.
-A worker can start only after it claims the queued initiative, bug, or todo.
+An agent can start only after it claims the queued initiative, bug, or todo.

 Monitor sessions in the dashboard

 Open Work queue from the main menu or the desktop title bar to see queued, running, and recently finished sessions without leaving the current page.
 The badge shows how many sessions are queued or active.
-Select a row to open the run, or choose View all to open Agents.
+Select a row to open the session, choose Manage agents in the panel header to open the Agents overview, or choose View all at the bottom of the panel.

 The list shows up to ten sessions.
 Recently finished sessions stay visible for about eight hours before they drop off the list.
 That cleanup is automatic; archive is a manual action that hides a finished session immediately.